Academic Affairs • 423.652.4737

 In general, our staff is preparing buildings up to the last minute, so moving in earlier is not an option.
 If there are extenuating circumstances such as an academic or athletic reason, your

 coach or professor must verify your need to move in early in writing.
 This must be

 done as early as possible so the staff may prepare for your arrival properly.

 Any student that moves in early that is not part of an approved athletic team, approved

 student/academic group, Launch Staff, or Residence Life Staff will be charged $250.00 per day until the official move in date for new students or returning students.

-1. Obtain Student Withdrawal form from the Office of Student Affairs.
+Obtain Student Withdrawal information from the Office of Student Affairs or the Registrar’s